The above image shows our Tropical Crystal watch on the left.

 Decorative Arts.

 The commonly accepted meaning of decorative arts is where an object is both functional and beautiful, and are usually seen as design rather than art (yes, this does mean that “decorative art” is not art, however much of a contradiction that may seem in terms of the words used), although this has changed to some degree.
-For example, while most fine jewellery can be correctly seen as design, and jewellery is traditionally seen as a decorative art, and thus design not art, some types of art jewellery is rightly accepted as art rather than design.
+For example, while most fine jewellery can be correctly seen as design, and jewellery is traditionally seen as a decorative art, and thus design not art, some types of art jewellery are correctly accepted as art rather than design.

 Looking at the fundamentals . . . the term “decoration” itself usually refers to an addition intended to make something more attractive.
 Mr Chris Hall, Watches Editor for MrPorter.com says “When a watch is sensationally decorated, artistic skill can be deployed, but this is purely decoration.
 It is embellishment of an object that has a role to play beyond the art itself.“

 Early clocks, right from their beginning in the 12th Century, had significant amounts of decoration.
-Many watches were decorated until the industrial revolution, when purely functional pocket watches could, for the first time, start being made cheaply enough for ordinary people to own, and became an important part of the operation of things like railroads.
+Many watches were decorated until the industrial revolution, when purely functional pocket watches could, for the first time, start being made cheaply enough for ordinary people to own, and their functionality became an important part of the operation of things like railroads.

 Wristwatches were originally highly decorated (and highly inaccurate) items for women, and only became significant items in terms of functionality during the first world war, for officers to precisely time military manoeuvres without needing to reach into their pockets.
 They became popular in general society after the war ended (although pocket watches continued to be used on the railroads).